BDC Hamburger Icon

 While transferring something you learned to a new situation seems straightforward, it’s often challenging.
 People respond differently to training programs, and even if someone understands a concept thoroughly in training, this knowledge might not translate to real-world success.

 For example, think about a college football team.
-Every year, there’s a new crop of athletes, and sometimes first-year students will take a “redshirt” year.
-During this time, they practice with the team but don’t compete in games.
+There’s a new crop of athletes every year, and sometimes first-year students will take a “redshirt” year.
+They practice with the team during this time but don’t compete in games.
 The year is dedicated to learning.

-Sometimes a first-year student will get a chance to play.
-Even rarer, they are named the starting quarterback.
+Sometimes, a first-year student will get a chance to play.
+Even rarer, they are named to the starting lineup.
 They face the challenging task of transferring the knowledge learned in practice to a live-game situation with variables they can’t control.

 Even if the athlete performed exceedingly well in practice, they might not achieve success right away.